dugospace/27-July-2025/Static-website/readme.md

 ---

-If you're following this and something goes wrong, double-check your bucket name and permissions.
+If you're following this and something goes wrong, double-check your bucket names and permissions.
 Hope this helps someone else too! 😊

 ```